HSK 2 Vocabulary List: All 300 Words You Need to Know to Pass HSK Level 2 Test

 20 Chinese Words for Time

 These time words required by HSK 2 are often used together with numbers.
-You can pair numbers up with words like 月 (yuè) to create the months of the year, like 一月 (yī yuè) – “January”, or 星期 (xīngqī) to create days of the week, like 星期二 (xīngqī èr) – “Tuesday”.
+You can pair numbers up with words like 月 (yuè) to construct the months of the year, like 一月 (yī yuè) – “January”, or 星期 (xīngqī) to construct days of the week, like 星期二 (xīngqī èr) – “Tuesday”.